alankrith123/Doc/README.md

 - The backend API routes are available at http://localhost:8080/api/.
 - Make sure MongoDB is running before starting the backend server.
 - You can customize the application by modifying the code in the `frontend` and `backend` directories.

-## Contribution Guidelines

-Contributions to enhance the functionality and performance of the Hospital Management System are welcomed.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes, ensuring alignment with the project structure.
-4. Thoroughly test to avoid introducing bugs.
-5. Submit a pull request with a clear description of your changes.

-Let's collaborate to make healthcare management more efficient and accessible!